 The instructor does not recommend missing any class sessions as in-class exercises or homework could be given in your absence.
-Making up the missed work will not be possible.
-Group presentations only happen on one day.
-If you miss this day, you receive a 0 for group presentations.
+Making up the missed work may not be possible.
 If you have to miss a class, make arrangements to get assignments from another student and complete them by the due date.